novak-99/ex/docs/source/Benchmarks/Complex.rst

 While this is mostly due to standard C++'s NaN checking, it is important to note that for most use cases, NaN checking is unnecessary and causes many functions to be slow.

 The following table shows a list of benchmarks comparing operations on cpplex's :code:`cpplex::Complex` type and standard C++'s :code:`std::complex` type.
-Please note that for operations with multiple definitions, the definition where all arguments are complex numbers is used for testing.
+Please note that for operations with multiple definitions, the one with all complex arguments is used for testing.

 Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning the result to and printing a dummy variable to ensure volatility.
 Each benchmark is an average of 3 runs.